JohnWakin/elasticsearch-example-docs/README.md

 # Elasticsearch Example Documentation

-The aim of this Project is to give **Concrete** Examples of using ElasticSearch.
+The aim of this Project is to give **Concrete** Examples of using ElasticSearch, together with hints, tips, and undocumented features.
+It was born from a belief that while the official documentation describes a lot, it is example based, and does not give an exhaustive decription of everything that can be done with this powerful tool.

 ---